coredns/coredns.io/content/plugins/loadbalance.md

 +++
 title = "loadbalance"
-description = "*loadbalance* acts as a round-robin DNS loadbalancer by randomizing the order of A and AAAA records  in the answer." weight = 17 tags = [ "plugin", "loadbalance" ] categories = [ "plugin" ] date = "2017-12-11T16:50:50.557640"
+description = "*loadbalance* acts as a round-robin DNS loadbalancer by randomizing the order of A and AAAA records" weight = 17 tags = [ "plugin", "loadbalance" ] categories = [ "plugin" ] date = "2018-01-04T12:34:55.515354"
 +++
+ in the answer.

+## Description

  See [Wikipedia](https://en.wikipedia.org/wiki/Round-robin_DNS) about the pros and cons on this setup.
 It will take care to sort any CNAMEs before any address records, because some stub resolver